Leasey.AI

 The Dallas-Fort Worth multifamily market absorbed approximately thirty thousand units between 2023 and 2024, well above historical averages despite elevated construction delivery.
 Vacancy rates peaked at approximately eleven percent in late 2024 before anticipated stabilization in 2025 as construction activity tapers.
 Property managers with portfolios exceeding ten units must account for these market dynamics when pricing individual properties, as neighborhood-level conditions vary significantly from metro-wide statistics.

-Fort Worth High-Demand Rental Markets
+Fort Worth High-Demand Rental Neighborhoods

-Neighborhood 1BR Rent 2BR Rent Demographics Transit to Downtown
+Neighborhood 1BR Rent 2BR Rent Primary Tenant Demographics Drive to Downtown

 Medical District / Near Southside $1,900–$2,283 $2,200–$2,600 Medical professionals, young professionals 8 minutes